-In this direction, we have created SciGen to enable the development and evaluation of generation models with arithmetic reasoning capabilities.
-For creating SciGen, we select tables and their corresponding descriptions from the computer science articles with the following properties: (1) the tables mostly contain numerical values, and (2) the corresponding descriptions are the result of arithmetic reasoning over table values.
+descriptions from the computer science articles with the following properties: (1) the tables mostly contain numerical values, and (2) the corresponding descriptions are the result of arithmetic reasoning over table values.

 We release the dataset in three settings based on the size of the training data.
-The few-shot setting contains table-description pairs that are annotated by experts.
-Since expert annotation is costly and does not scale to large data sizes, we introduce automatic pairing and pruning techniques to extract high-quality table-description pairs in an unsupervised way.
-We extend the expert annotated pairs in the few-shot setting using the automatically extracted pairs to create the medium and large splits of the dataset.
-The test data is the same in all the settings and contains expert-annotated pairs.
+The few-shot setting contains table-description pairs that are annotated by one of the authors of the corresponding articles.
+Since expert annotation does not scale to large data sizes, we introduce a pipeline consisting of automatic pairing and pruning techniques to extract high-quality table-description pairs in an unsupervised way.
+We extend the expert annotations in the few-shot setting using the automatically extracted pairs to create the medium and large splits of the dataset.
+All three settings use the same expert-annotated test data.

-We study state-of-the-art data-to-text generation models-including BART (Lewis et al., 2020) and T5 (Raffel et al., 2020) pretrained language models-on SciGen, and we evaluate the results using common evaluation metrics as well as human evaluation.
-Our results show that (1) none of the common metrics can properly discriminate the outputs of reasoning-aware text generation, and the lack of a proper automatic evaluation metric is the main bottleneck for the progress for this task, (2) while the generated outputs by the examined models are coherent and fluent and look like valid descriptions, they are mostly factually incorrect given the content of the table, i.e., the entities that appear in the description are relevant to the table but the lack arithmetic reasoning capabilities results in incorrect statements about the present results in the table, and (3) the addition of automatically extracted training data in the medium and large settings reduces the hallucination and improves the correctness of the generated descriptions, however, the extent that they can improve the correctness is limited, e.g., the correctness of the outputs in the large setting is lower than those in medium.
+We study state-of-the-art data-to-text generation models-including BART (Lewis et al., 2020) and T5 (Raffel et al., 2020) pretrained language models-on SciGen.
+We evaluate the results using common generation evaluation metrics as well as human evaluation.
+Our results show that (1) while the generated outputs by the examined models are coherent and fluent and resemble valid descriptions, they are mostly factually incorrect due to the lack of arithmetic reasoning capabilities, (2) the addition of automatically extracted training data reduces the hallucination and improves the correctness of the generated descriptions.
+However, the extent that they can improve the correctness and arithmetic reasoning capabilities is limited, and (3) none of the common generation metrics can properly discriminate reasoning-aware text generation outputs.
+Since human evaluation is costly and time-consuming, developing proper automatic evaluation metrics is an important future direction to facilitate the progress of this task.